jonkatz2/jonkatz2.github.io/_posts/2016-05-01-mapping-with-base-graphics-in-r.md

 ![plot of chunk unnamed-chunk-7](/assets/blog/blogposts/mappingZillow/figure/unnamed-chunk-7-1.png)

-This looks more-or-less OK, but I've plotted two yellows, two oranges, and three reds that I can't distinguish.
-I think I would be better off with a white followed by some more distinct colors.
+This looks more-or-less OK, but I've plotted two oranges and three reds that I can't distinguish, and my legend shows two yellows but the lighter one is probably white in the map.
+I need to fix the white, and follow it up with more distinct colors.
 I will solve this with a one-two punch to improve my odds of success.
 First I'll set up my color ramp to transition between three colors.
-Second, since I'm using `hist()` to compute breaks, I can pass breaks into the above function manually.
+Second, since I'm using `hist()` to compute breaks, I can pass breaks into the above function manually (which almost defeats the purpose of using `hist`).
 I want finely divided breaks between 1 and $450,000 and then one category for all prices higher than $450,000.

 ```r
 fill.col <- colorRampPalette(c('red', 'orange', 'lightgray'))